 Austin is best served with widely available rideshare options in which passengers have a meaningful choice of selecting a fingerprinted driver.
 Neither the status quo, which does not provide this choice, nor a mandatory fingerprinting ordinance is the best way to achieve this goal.

-Some in our community wish to mandate all thumbsup_standupbanners_with_man01drivers obtain fingerprint background checks even though this would mean that the major rideshare companies leave Austin.
+Some in our community wish to mandate all drivers obtain fingerprint background checks even though this would mean that the major rideshare companies leave Austin.
 However, our public-safety officials tell us rideshare companies make us safer by significantly reducing drunk driving.

 Some in our community oppose mandating fingerprinting.
 However, our public safety officials also tell us that fingerprinting improves safety because it establishes the driver is the person background checked and it aids in post-incident investigations.